A well-fitted helmet is crucial for every cyclist, whether you’re a beginner, experienced, or professional cyclist.

 Safety has improved tremendously in the past decade, especially with the introduction of various breakthrough technologies.
 Most bike helmets today come with either one of these technologies.

-- MIPS, or Multi-directional Impact Protection System is the most common safety technology used in bike helmets today.
+- MIPS, or Multi-directional Impact Protection System is the most common safety technology in bike helmets today.
 It was developed by the Royal Institute of Technology in Sweden.
-The yellow MIPS liners inside the helmet will slip against each other during impact to help reduce the rotational forces which contribute to concussion and, worse, brain injury.
+The yellow MIPS liners inside the helmet will slip against each other during impact to help reduce the rotational forces contributing to concussion and, worse, brain injury.
 MIPS

 - SPIN, or Shearing Pads INside won the German Design and Innovation Award in 2018.
 Silicone bladders are inserted into the helmet pads, which absorb and dissipate the rotational forces upon impact.
 SPIN can be found only in POC helmets with blue padding.